 - It is better to state “with comprehensive experience” than putting the exact duration like “with 20 years of experience.”
 Some employers prefer young leadership and others value the wisdom that comes with experience.

 - Show results without compromising privacy.
-As an executive, there are a bunch of essential information you cannot impart on paper due to confidentiality agreements.
+As an executive, there is a bunch of essential information you cannot impact on paper due to confidentiality agreements.

 - Highlight major achievements.
 This is a key section of an executive resume.
 This part should be below your profile.
 Quality over quantity is the major key.